-Any small business in the market for a new photocopier needs to have a clear understanding of exactly what their requirements are before making a final decision on which model to purchase or lease.
+Any small business in the market for a new black and white photocopier machine needs to have a clear understanding of exactly what their requirements are before making a final decision on which model to purchase or lease.
 Naturally, volume is a key factor: the amount of copies you need to make will play a large role in influencing the size and power of machine that is required.
-A low volume machine is one that can process 35 pages per minute (ppm) or fewer.
+A low volume black and white machine is one that can process 35 pages per minute (ppm) or fewer.
 A mid-range volume photocopier will have a ppm rating of around 50; a high-volume machine is one that can process between 60 and 100 pages in a minute, whereas anything capable of handling 100-plus ppm is suitable for professional print.
 But volume isn’t the only factor in deciding which machine will be the right one for your business.
 Another very important consideration is the type of copy that your business needs to make.
 Do you need full colour capabilities or will a black and white photocopier be sufficient.
 A design firm or a research and development department may very likely require high-quality prints, of various sizes – from the small A5 size to A3, which is four times bigger.

 However, a great many businesses have very different requirements in terms of the types and quality of the copies they need to make.
 A business which makes copies solely for record-keeping purposes, or for the distribution of documents that are only ever intended for internal use, has little need for a professional level of print quality.
 It won’t even necessarily need to make colour photocopies.